MicrosoftDocs/well-architected/well-architected/service-guides/azure-application-gateway.md

 >
 >   Large file uploads that are 30 MB or more can introduce significant latency.
 Application Gateway capacity requirements change when you enable WAF, so we recommend that you properly test and validate this method first.
 >
->     When you use Azure Front Door and Application Gateway to protect `HTTP/S` applications, use WAF policies in Azure Front Door and lock down Application Gateway to receive traffic only from Azure Front Door.
+>     When you use Azure Front Door and Application Gateway to protect HTTP or HTTPS applications, use WAF policies in Azure Front Door and lock down Application Gateway to receive traffic only from Azure Front Door.
 Certain scenarios can force you to implement rules specifically on Application Gateway.
 For example, if you require ModSec CRS 2.2.9, CRS 3.0, or CRS 3.1 rules, you can only implement these rules on Application Gateway.
 Conversely, Azure Front Door supports rate-limiting and geo-filtering.
 Application Gateway doesn't support these features.
 > - **Allow only authorized access to the control plane.** Use Application Gateway [role-based access control (RBAC)](/azure/role-based-access-control/overview) to restrict access to only the identities that need it.
 > - **Protect data in transit.** Enable end-to-end Transport Layer Security (TLS), TLS termination, and end-to-end TLS encryption.
 When you re-encrypt back-end traffic, ensure that the back-end server certificate contains both the root and intermediate certificate authorities (CAs).
 >